The United Nations Resident Coordinator Office

 At the same time, the RCO leads the consultations with the Government to define and agree on the UN strategic response to the Government’s development priorities.

-The UN RC in a country is the designated representative of the Secretary-General and aims to bring together different resident and non-resident UN agencies, funds and programmes to improve the efficiency and effectiveness of operational activities at a country level and committed to deliver shared results, including through the Republic of Moldova - United Nations Partnership Framework for Sustainable Development 2018-2022.
+The UN RC in a country is the designated representative of the Secretary-General and aims to bring together different resident and non-resident UN agencies, funds and programmes to improve the efficiency and effectiveness of operational activities at a country level and committed to deliver shared results, including through the Republic of Moldova - United Nations Sustainable Development Cooperation Framework 2023-2027.

 The United Nations Resident Coordinator